 Amazon WorkSpaces addresses various workplace scenarios.
 Below are key use cases where this service can make a significant impact.

-Remote work environments

-WorkSpaces is instrumental in enabling remote work by allowing users to access their desktops from any location, fostering collaboration and productivity outside the traditional office setting.
+Remote work environments: WorkSpaces is instrumental in enabling remote work by allowing users to access their desktops from any location, fostering collaboration and productivity outside the traditional office setting.
 [11].

-Bring your device policies
+Bring your device policies: